 2. Homecoming: A Film by Beyoncé (2019)

-3. Stop Making Sense (1984, but still definitive)
+3. Stop Making Sense (1984)

 4. Rolling Thunder Revue: A Bob Dylan Story (2019)